What happened to Nimrod's Babylon?

 sin and death which began in the garden?
 This would, practically, launch

 him into a god-like state in his own right.
 Her unborn child, according to

 Semiramis, would become just that - none other than Nimrod reborn.

 According to her, Nimrod reincarnated himself in her womb.
 Semiramis

-"slept with no man," and became pregnant by his "holy" spirit.
-Sound
+"slept with no man" in this case; and became pregnant by his "holy" spirit.

 In the end, this slaughter of Nimrod was actually a good thing.
 He now

-was a martyr.
-Nimrod died for the sins of the whole world, and rose again
+became a martyr.
+It would be Nimrod who died for the sins of the entire

 Yes, this was the greatest twist in the history of the world - the twist of